oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

     ![Buckets](./images/buckets.png "Buckets")

-2. Create a bucket in the compartment we used to create the Vault by selecting the compartment and clicking Create Bucket.
+2. Create a bucket in the compartment we used to create the Vault by selecting the compartment and clicking **Create Bucket**.

     ![Create bucket](./images/create-bucket.png "Create bucket")

 3. Name it by following same name convention: ocw23-OCI-bucket-001.
-Select the option Encrypt using customer-managed keys.
+Select the option **Encrypt using customer-managed keys**.
 Once you select that option, new fields to be filled will appear.
 Select the previously created Vault and the encryption keys that you stored in this Vault.
-Then click Create.
+Then click **Create**.

     ![Bucket info](./images/bucket-info.png "Bucket info")